-Located just a stroll down George Street, The Rocks precinct in the oldest area of Sydney’s CBD.
-With the cobble-stoned streets and delightful laneways, you can get lost in the rich history and beauty of the heritage architecture.
+Located just a stroll down George Street, The Rocks precinct is the oldest area of Sydney’s CBD.
+With its cobble-stoned streets and delightful laneways, you can get lost in the rich history and beauty of its heritage architecture.

-The Rocks is known for the many small pubs that line the streets, weaving under the Sydney Harbour Bridge, making this spot a must-see Sydney area and well worth the visit.
-There are a multitude of Art Galleries to visit, as well as evening and weekend activities such as the The Rocks markets and unique gift, clothing and homewares retail stores.
+The streets of The Rocks weave under the Sydney Harbour Bridge and are lined with many well-known small pubs with plenty of character.
+There are also plenty of art galleries to visit, as well as evening and weekend activities such as The Rocks markets and unique gift, clothing and homewares retail stores.
 Beautiful hotels, restaurants and cafes make The Rocks a place for everyone to visit and enjoy.
 It’s a must-see area of Sydney.

 Facilities in the area:

-- Explore all the old pubs (The Australian, Lord Nelson, The Orient, Fortune of War, Hero of Waterloo)
+- Historic pubs (such as The Australian, Lord Nelson, The Orient, Fortune of War, Hero of Waterloo)

 - The Park Hyatt Hotel